0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/proof/proof.md

 generateAuthV2Inputs(
     hash: Uint8Array,
     did: DID,
-    profileNonce: number,
     circuitId: CircuitId
   ): Promise<Uint8Array>;
 ```

 where `hash` is the payload token that the JS SDK signs.
 `did` is the DID of the Identity that generates the proof.
-`profileNonce` is the nonce associated with a specific profile of the Identity.
 `circuitId` is the ID of the circuit used for authentication.

 This method returns an array of inputs for the authentication circuit.